SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Jennifer-Tang.md

 ### About

-I feel like I don't have actual hobbies.
-I really like to relax when I'm not being an academic weapon, so mostly watch internet videos or play online games.
-Also, I am an extrovert, so I do like to socialize rather than hide in my shell at home.
+hi! most people call me jenny. #BeeSwarmSimulator #MergeMansion #PokemonGo

 ### Why Do I Want To Be a SASE Mentor?

+I have always wanted to get into the Mentor/Mentee program, but have always forgotten to sign up.
+However, as I enter my senior year, I definitely want to leave some of my wisdom to the kids, so here I am :D

+### Career Goals

 I want to work with more sustainability, like waste management or renewable energy sources, which I haven't had the chance to work on, so after college, I want to explore down that path more.
 But in the end, I just want to be happy at my job ... and if all else fails, I'll marry rich.

-### Career Goals

-I have always wanted to get into the Mentor/Mentee program, but have always forgotten to sign up.
-However, as I enter my senior year, I definitely want to leave some of my wisdom to the kids, so here I am :D

 ### Co-ops